3scale-ops/saas-operator/docs/backend-crd-reference.md

 | `cron.resources.requests.memory` | `string` | No | `40Mi` | Override Memory requests |
 | `cron.resources.limits.cpu` | `string` | No | `150m` | Override CPU limits |
 | `cron.resources.limits.memory` | `string` | No | `80Mi` | Override Memory limits |

+** If you are already using `pdb.maxUnavailable` and want to use `pdb.minAvailable` (or the other way around), due to ansible operator limitation of doing patch operation (if objects already exist), operator will receive an error when managing PDB object because although the spec of the PDB resource it creates is correct, operator will try to patch an existing object which already has the other variable, and these two variables `pdb.maxUnavailable`/`pdb.minAvailable` are mutually exclusive and cannot coexists on the same PDB.
+To solve that situation:
+  - Configure `pdb.enabled=false` (so operator will delete associated PDB, and then re-enable it with `pdb.enabled=true` setting desired PDB field `pdb.minAvailable` or `pdb.maxUnavailable`. so operator will create it from scratch on next reconcile
+  - Or, delete manually associated PDB object, and operator will create it from scratch on next reconcile